pchapin/yeditor/README.md

 Prerequisites
 -------------

-Y depends on a cross platform screen handling library called [Scr] (https://github.com/pchapin/scr).
+Y depends on a cross platform screen handling library called [Scr](https://github.com/pchapin/scr).
 Clone the Scr library in a sibling folder of where you cloned this repository.
 The various build control files assume this organization.
 The Scr library can be compiled separately or, if you are using Visual Studio or Code::Blocks, it is also automatically built during the build of Y itself.

 A tool named `depend` is used to compute Makfile dependencies.
 It is located in my [tools](https://github.com/pchapin/tools) repository.
 It is not strictly necessary to use this